ashyfox/arknights_ost_downloader/README.md

 Fixed from 1n0r1

+Test for use on Ubuntu & Windows in Python 3

 ### Fix and add function

 - Add the retry for the song didn't download for 100%
 - Add the timeout connection and retry function
 - Add the counter in the multiprocess to count the songs and album
-- Fix the tool use un Windows will be false because the album name have the space in the last
+- Fix the tool use on Windows will be false because the album name have the space in the last
 - Add the delay in every download active

 ### Falsed to accomplish